School Consolidation

 When will school closures and consolidation happen?

-How many schools may close and consolidate?
+How did schools get chosen to close and consolidate?

 If my child’s school is closed, where will they go?
-Where will their teachers go?

 Will special programs continue if schools are closed or consolidated?